User Guide

 How It Works

-There is an Evaluate Arguments button beneath each viewpoint.
+As shown in the image above, there is an Evaluate Arguments button beneath each viewpoint.
 Whenever a user clicks on this button, the platform itself selects two arguments at random from the pool of arguments submitted for the viewpoint in question.
-It then presents the selected arguments to the user and asks for their feedback on which one, they think, is stronger.
+It then presents the selected arguments to the user and asks for their feedback on which one is stronger.
 These pairwise comparisons are aggregated in real time to identify the top arguments for each submitted viewpoint.

 The platform also aims to rank the counterarguments submitted for each argument.
 The process is very similar and occurs through the Evaluate Counters buttons located beneath each argument.